The 14 Eight-Thousanders: Complete Guide to Every 8,000m Peak on Earth

 Which 8,000m Peak Should You Climb First?

 Cho Oyu (when Tibet is open) or Manaslu serve as the classic “first eight-thousander” objectives.
 Both have relatively non-technical standard routes, well-developed commercial expedition support, and summit success rates that make them suitable as introductions to high-altitude climbing above 8,000 meters.
+A successful Cho Oyu or Manaslu ascent is generally considered prerequisite experience for Everest or harder peaks.

-Gasherbrum II, Broad Peak, or Lhotse.
-With Everest experience in hand, climbers move to moderately technical eight-thousanders that build Karakoram experience or extreme-altitude confidence close to Everest.
+With Everest experience in hand, climbers typically move to moderately technical eight-thousanders that build Karakoram experience (Gasherbrum II, Broad Peak) or extreme-altitude confidence close to Everest (Lhotse).
+These peaks demand more technical proficiency than the step-one peaks but remain approachable for climbers with solid high-altitude foundations.

 Cost, Permits & Logistics Overview